 ½ cup nutritional yeast

-In a large skillet melt the coconut oil over medium heat, whisking constantly.
-Add the coconut flour and continue to whisk until browned.
-Add the remaining ingredients and continue to whisk frequently until the sauce begins to boil.
+In a large skillet, melt the coconut oil over medium heat.
+Whisk in the coconut flour and continue to whisk until browned.
+Add the coconut milk, nutritional yeast, Dijon, mirin (or white wine), garlic powder, onion powder, sea salt, and black pepper.
+Whisk frequently until the sauce begins to boil.
 Reduce the heat to a simmer and continue whisking for 5 minutes, as the sauce thickens.